You know the saying.

 Many traditional cultures revered wild-caught, oily fish such as salmon in order to thrive.
 Salmon is not only an excellent source of protein but is rich in vitamin B12, vitamin D, selenium, niacin, and omega-3 fatty acids – important for optimal development of baby’s brain, eyes and nervous system.
 High-quality, wild-caught salmon is recommended to reduce excess mercury exposure.

-Figs are often regarded as the most lactogenic fruits along with dates, apricots, mango and papaya.
-Often thought of as sacred to lactation, figs are known to strengthen the center and support milk production.
+Figs are often regarded as one of the most lactogenic fruits along with dates, apricots, mango and papaya.
+Often thought of as sacred to lactation, figs are known to strengthen mom’s center and support milk production.
 They also provide a good source of calcium and other key minerals in addition to digestive enzymes for the nursing mama.
 Blend into a smoothie and enjoy!

 I’m not talking about those sugar-laden, flavored, low-fat varieties.
 Rather, a variety that contains live, active cultures to increase the digestive health of both you and baby.
 Full-fat (preferably homemade) yogurt contains probiotic bacteria which can improve the function of your gut.

 Leafy green vegetables are an excellent source of calcium, folate, beta-carotene, enzymes, and antioxidants.
 In addition, these nutrient packed super foods also contain phytoestrogens.
 Since these plant-based chemicals mimic estrogen, they are believed to promote breast tissue health and lactation.

 High in choline, eggs are often considered a “perfect protein.”
 Important for brain cell development, as well as nerve and liver function, choline is easily depleted during pregnancy and breastfeeding.
 Therefore it’s even more essential for nursing mamas to include in their diets.
 Egg yolks provide the richest form of choline which is an important nutrient in baby’s development.